archazid/acmecorp/content/blog/community/circle/index.md

 tags: [shape, product, circle]
 categories: [shape, public ]
 ---
 A circle is a simple closed shape.
 It is the set of all points in a plane that are at a given distance from a given point, the centre; equivalently it is the curve traced out by a point that moves in a plane so that its distance from a given point is constant.
 The distance between any of the points and the centre is called the radius.
 This article is about circles in Euclidean geometry, and, in particular, the Euclidean plane, except where otherwise noted.
 <!--more-->
 A circle is a simple closed curve that divides the plane into two regions: an interior and an exterior.
 In everyday use, the term "circle" may be used interchangeably to refer to either the boundary of the figure, or to the whole figure including its interior; in strict technical usage, the circle is only the boundary and the whole figure is called a disc.

 A circle may also be defined as a special kind of ellipse in which the two foci are coincident and the eccentricity is 0, or the two-dimensional shape enclosing the most area per unit perimeter squared, using calculus of variations.

+## Price
+The circle is priced at `{{< price product="Circle" >}}`.

 ## Terminology
 * **Annulus** a ring-shaped object, the region bounded by two concentric circles.
 * **Arc** any connected part of a circle.
 Specifying two end points of an arc and a center allows for two arcs that together make up a full circle.
 * **Centre** the point equidistant from all points on the circle.